-- The member has met all care plan goals; - The member is ready to transition to a lower level of care; - The member no longer wishes to receive ECM or is unresponsive or unwilling to engage; and/or - The ECM Provider has not been able to connect with the Member after multiple attempts. - Member is deceased
+- The Member has met all care plan goals.

+- The Member is ready to transition to a lower level of care.

+- The Member no longer wishes to receive ECM.

+- The ECM Provider has not been able to connect with the Member after multiple attempts.

+- The Member is Incarcerated.

+- Declined to participate.

+- Enrolled in a duplicative program.

+- Lost Medi-Cal coverage

+- Switched health plans.

+- Moved out of the county.

+- Unsafe behavior or environment.

+- Member not reauthorized for ECM services.

+- Deceased.

+- Other.

 If the member is discontinued from ECM during a current authorization period, the ECM provider will submit a PCR.
-For more information on ECM, please see Policy 405-1308 - Enhanced Care Management Overview and Policy 405-1309 - Enhanced Care Management Core Services
+For more information on ECM, please see Policy 405-1308 - Enhanced Care Management Overview and 405-1309 Enhanced Care Management Core Services.